 There is also an entire category of nibs for calligraphy, drawing, and more.

 The fountain pen feed is that black plastic piece on the backside of the nib.
-It creates a route for the ink to flow to the tip and allows air to flow back up into the reservoir.
+It creates a route to draw ink to the tip and allows air to flow back up into the reservoir.

 The ink reservoir is exactly what it sounds like: it's the place where the fountain pen ink goes.

-The two most common ink filling systems are:
+The two most common fountain pen ink filling systems are:

-Most fountain pens use a universal 1/4 inch refill cartridge.
+Most fountain pens use universal 1/4 inch refill ink cartridges.
 But it is always good to check and make sure you have the correct ink cartridge for your particular pen.
 If the cartridge came with the pen, either loose in the packaging or in the barrel, you are good to use that cartridge.